No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 The ledger device owner is the human who owns and controls a Ledger device that is connected to the desktop wallet.
 The ledger device owner may not be the same person as the [Anonymous wallet user](#trust-01-anonymous-wallet-user) or the [Authenticated wallet user](#trust-02-authenticated-wallet-user).
 Additionally, it is possible for there to be multiple Ledger device owners if there are multiple Ledger devices connected to the desktop wallet.

+### TRUST-05: Software developer/maintainer

+In an open source project, the developer is the primary creator of the software and makes most of the development decisions.
+A maintainer is often someone who regularly works with the developer to maintain the software and they usually contribute code and may help make development decisions.
+The developers and maintainers of an open source project are typically considered to be the development team.
+The developers and maintainers have the highest access to the codebase because they are the only ones who have the permission to modify the codebase and accept changes to the codebase from [contributors](#trust-06-software-contributor).
+Oftentimes, the words "developer" and "maintainer" are used interchangeably and refer to the same position.

+### TRUST-06: Software contributor

+In an open source project, a contributor is a third party who contributes to the project in some way, typically by contributing code.
+Anyone can become a contributor to an open source project, so contributors have the lowest access to the codebase.
+It is up to the developers/maintainers of an open source project to review every contribution to prevent malicious or low quality code from entering the project's codebase.
+Depending on the policies of the project, a contributor may be promoted to maintainer if they have contributed enough to the project.

+### TRUST-07: Software dependency

+A software dependency is external software that is integrated into the codebase.
+A software dependency could be core to the functionality of the software using the dependency, so a malicious or malfunctioning dependency could compromise the software entirely.

 ## Entry Points

 > Entry points define the interfaces through which potential attackers can interact with the application or supply it with data.
 In order for a potential attacker to attack an application, entry points must exist.